937447974/SwiftLearn/README.md

 Send requests to a supported social networking service to perform operations on behalf of your users, integrating their social networking accounts with your app.

+# YJAccounts

+**Accounts**

+Manage the user's external accounts using the Accounts framework.
+You can also use this framework to simplify the authorization process when using external APIs, such as the Twitter API.